Skip to main content

 export GOOSE_PROVIDER=gemini-cli

-Or configure through the Goose CLI:
+Or configure through the goose CLI using goose configure:

 Usage Examples